 Many clinicians believe that intense anger may be related to environmental challenges.
 If a child grows up watching parents have angry outbursts, they may begin to model this behavior.
 Thus, severe anger has a cyclic effect on multiple generations.

 For environmental causes, a patient must retrain the brain to respond appropriately to anger.
-This can be a hard process, so working with a psychologist will help.
+This can be a hard process, so working with a psychotherapist will help.

 Managing anger productively is imperative for appropriate relationships.